bonedaddy/go-compound/README.md

 * Access to APIs via Golang programs
 * Watch account health, printing if account is at liquidation risk, or nearing liquidation risk.
 * Helper functions to rerieve supply interested, and borrow interest
-* Borrow ETH from the cETH contract
+* Borrow from any compound contract
+* Get borrow rate for any compound contract
+* Retrieve list of liquidatable addresses

 ## CLI